 A tax deduction is a type of tax break.
 It reduces the amount of money you owe Uncle Sam.
 Tax deductions lower your tax burden by lowering your taxable income and you can either claim the standard deduction or itemize your deductions when you file.
-For tax year 2019 (what you file in early 2020) the standard deduction is $12,200 for single filers and $24,400 for joint filers.
+For tax year 2020 (what you file in early 2021) the standard deduction is $12,400 for single filers and $24,800 for joint filers.
 Prior to the 2018 tax year, the standard deductions were about half as much.
-They increased due to changes from the Republican tax plan that President Trump signed in late 2017.
 If you’re unfamiliar with the standard deduction, continue reading.

 Understanding the Standard Deduction

 Whether you’re a business owner or an employee, you probably want to keep your income tax bill as low as possible.
 That’s where tools like deductions come in.
 Regardless of where you stand on the financial front, there are a wide range of expenses that you may be able to deduct from your taxes.

 Many costs and contributions are deductible, including charitable gifts, mortgage interest, student loan interest, some business-related costs and medical expenses.
 Deducting these individual expenses on your tax return is known as itemizing deductions.
-In order to claim these deductions, you’ll need to have some kind of evidence indicating that you deserve to have a portion of your income exempt from taxation.
+In order to claim these deductions, you’ll need to have some kind of evidence indicating that you are eligible to have a portion of your income exempt from taxation.

 Not everyone will itemize deductions, however.
-That’s because there’s also a standard deduction, which is simply a set amount of money that individuals can automatically subtract from their adjusted gross income.
-If your standard deduction is greater than the sum of the itemized deductions you qualify for, then you just take the standard deduction instead.
+That’s because there’s also a standard deduction, which is simply a set amount of money that taxpayers can automatically subtract from their adjusted gross income.
+Generally, if your standard deduction is greater than the sum of the itemized deductions for which you qualify, then you just take the standard deduction instead.
 The size of your standard deduction depends on a few factors: your age, your income and your filing status.